-Typically cropping up on the nose, they are a combination of dead skin cells and sebum inside a pore, which, when exposed to air, tend to darken over time, hence the difference in colour compared to cystic spots or whiteheads.
-But while it’s satisfying to prod and pummel them into oblivion, how do you know if they are blackheads or whether they’re actually sebaceous filaments?
+If you have blackheads, you’ll know how tempting it is to pick, pop and squeeze them.
+Typically cropping up on the nose, they are a combination of dead skin cells and sebum (oil) inside a pore, which, when exposed to air, tend to darken over time, hence the difference in colour compared to cystic spots or whiteheads.
+While it’s satisfying to prod and pummel them into oblivion, how do you know if they are blackheads or whether they’re actually sebaceous filaments?

-Sebaceous filaments aren’t as gross as they sound.
-In fact, according to skin experts, confusing sebaceous filaments with blackheads is much more common than we think.
+Whether you've heard of them or not, mistaking sebaceous filaments for blackheads is much more common than we think.
 "Sebaceous filaments and blackheads can look very similar and it is very easy to get them confused," says facialist and skin expert, Kate Kerr, "but there is a stark difference between the two."

-"Our faces are covered in fine, tiny hairs, and every hair follicle from which these grow has a sebaceous gland which produces sebum," continues Kate.
-"An overproduction of sebum from this gland can cause it to become clogged and appear like a blackhead.
-So, where a blackhead is a clogging of dead skin cells, pollution and sebum within a pore, a sebaceous filament is purely the overproduction of sebum from a hair follicle."
+"Our faces are covered in fine, tiny hairs, and every hair follicle from which these grow has a sebaceous gland which produces sebum," continues Kerr.
+"An overproduction of sebum from this gland can cause it to become clogged and appear like a blackhead."
+Ker adds that while a blackhead is a clogging of dead skin cells, pollution and sebum within a pore, a sebaceous filament is purely the overproduction of sebum from a hair follicle.
 In short, the oil inside the hair follicle simply makes the pore appear larger, which is why it’s so easy to mistake it for a blackhead.
 But there’s no need to squeeze.
-In fact, Kate strongly advises against it due to the risk of pushing bacteria deeper into the skin.
+In fact, Kerr strongly advises against it due to the risk of pushing bacteria deeper into the skin.

-Cleansers that harness AHAs like lactic and glycolic acid are also effective at mopping up excess sebum.
-Goldfaden MD’s Detox Clarifying Wash, £32, is an airy foam that is packed with the duo and makes oily skin feel fresh and supple by cutting through the oil pools that tend to collect around your T-zone.
-A weekly clay mask will also work to absorb oil slicks.
-Try Isla Apothecary’s Skin Purifying Mud, £30, which combines exfoliating salicylic acid with kaolin and rhassoul clay to draw away excess sebum.
+Gentle exfoliating cleansers that harness AHAs like lactic acid and glycolic acid are also effective at mopping up excess sebum.
+Kate Somerville ExfoliKate Cleanser, £38, is packed with the duo and makes oily skin feel fresh and supple by cutting through the oil that tends to collect around the T-zone.
+If you'd rather spend less, try L’Oréal Paris 3.5% Revitalift Glycolic Acid Cleanser, £7.99.